 Between Home is a moving and poetic adventure documentary about Nick Jaffe, an amateur sailor.
-During the film, he attempts a solo oceanic journey from Europe to Australia.
+During the film, he attempts a solo oceanic journey from Europe to his native Australia.
 He chronicles his three-year transformation from inexperienced sailor to expert.
 Through scenes filmed both onboard and on dry land, we watch him battle the sea, wind, and severe isolation as he follows his dreams.
 He is not a wealthy man embarking on an adventure, but rather ordinary and with limited means.
 While watching the documentary, you will be rooting for him more than once in times of trouble.

 Follow your dreams, check out the best sailing destinations around the globe!